DHTMLX/docs-spreadsheet/docs/functions.md

 ## Popup with formula description

-When you enter a formula, a popup with description of the function and its parameters appears.
+When you enter a formula, a popup with a description of the function and its parameters appears.

 ![DHTMLX Spreadsheet formula popup showing a function description and parameters while typing](/img/formula_popup.png)